Sunday, 30 November 2025

 for you are armed as if by fine silver;

-the very eyes of Christ can see in you.
+the eyes of Eucharist can see in you.

-that his life in you will be a river;
+that this life in you will be a river;

 living water that refreshes your soul.